interledger/rfcs/0011-interledger-payment-request/0011-interledger-payment-request.md

 This is how a [PREIMAGE-SHA-256 Crypto Condition](../0002-crypto-conditions) MAY be generated using an HMAC of a JSON-encoded Interledger Payment Request:

-1. The recipient takes the `address`, `amount`, and `expires_at` fields from the payment request.
+1. The recipient takes the `address`, `amount`, `expires_at`, and `data` fields from the payment request.
 Any fields that are used for routing are probably not important to perform an integrity check upon, because they may be modified in transit and there is no further use for them once the ILP packet is received attached to an incoming transfer.
 2. The recipient uses a canonical encoding, such as [Canonical JSON](https://www.npmjs.com/package/canonical-json) to create a stringified version of `1.`
 3. The recipient uses a secret key to create an HMAC of `2.`
 4. The recipient uses the digest of `3.` as the preimage of a [PREIMAGE-SHA-256 Crypto Condition](../0002-crypto-conditions).